Answers to the most popular questions we receive, they span a bunch of categories (it’s long, so scroll to what’s relevant to you):

 I’m going to be traveling to New York City or North Jersey.
 Can I play with you?

 Yes!
 But keep in mind that we’ve already played a lot of the really great local games.
 By choosing to play with us, you’re taking a gamble on game quality.
-If you’d rather play the best rooms NYC has to offer, we’re happy to give you recommendations instead.
-Either way, reach out to us, we’ll happily grab drinks and talk shop.
+If you’d rather play the best rooms NYC has to offer, check out our Escape Room Recommendations for New York City.
+Feel free to reach out to us, if you have specific questions about which games to play, or if you’d like to grab drinks and talk shop.

 I live in some other city.
 Can I play with you?